wilsons26/wilsons26/README.md

 # Hi, I'm Huahao Shang 👋

-🎓 Master of Computer Science at Rice University
+🎓 Currently study at Rice University for Master of Computer Science degree.
-💻 Software Engineering Enthusiast
+  Graduated from Syracuse University with a Bachlor of Computer Science degree 💻 Software Engineering Enthusiast
 🔭 Working on Web Development and Data Science Projects
 🌱 Currently learning Cloud Computing and Machine Learning